Glider: Global and Local Instruction-Driven Expert Router: Related Works

 \section{Related Works}

-\paragraph{MoErging Methods.} The abundance of specialized expert models has spurred the development of techniques to leverage ``experts" models for enhanced performance and generalization. \citet{yadav2024moergingsurvey} in their recent survey called such techniques as ``MoErging" \footnote{See e.g. \url{https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard}} methods which rely on adaptive routing mechanisms to select relevant experts for specific tasks or queries.
+The abundance of specialized expert models has spurred the development of techniques to leverage ``experts" models for enhanced performance and generalization. \citet{yadav2024moergingsurvey} called such techniques as ``MoErging" \footnote{See e.g. \url{https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard}} methods which rely on adaptive routing mechanisms to select relevant experts for specific tasks or queries.
 These methods can be broadly classified into four categories based on the design of their routing mechanisms.

-$\mathtt{Embedding-Based~Routing:}$ This category encompasses methods that derive routing decisions from learned embeddings of expert training data.
+\paragraph{Embedding-Based~Routing:} This category encompasses methods that derive routing decisions from learned embeddings of expert training data.
 These methods typically compare a query embedding against the learned expert embeddings to determine the optimal routing path.
-Examples include AdapterSoup~\citep{chronopoulou2023adaptersoup}, Retrieval of Experts~\citep{jang2023exploring}, Token-Level Adaptation~\citep{belofsky2023tokenlevel}, LoraRetriever~\citep{zhao2024loraretriever}, Mo'LoRA~\citep{maxine2023llama}, the embedding-based approach of Airoboros~\citep{durbin2024airoboros}, and Dynamic Adapter Merging~\citep{cheng2024dam}.
+Examples include AdapterSoup~\citep{chronopoulou2023adaptersoup}, Retrieval of Experts~\citep{jang2023exploring}, LoraRetriever~\citep{zhao2024loraretriever}, Mo'LoRA~\citep{maxine2023llama}, the embedding-based approach of Airoboros~\citep{durbin2024airoboros}, and Dynamic Adapter Merging~\citep{cheng2024dam}.

-$\mathtt{Classifier-Based~Routing:}$ This category consists of methods that train a router to function as a classifier.
+\paragraph{Classifier-Based~Routing:} This category consists of methods that train a router to function as a classifier.
 This router is trained to predict the optimal routing path based on features extracted from expert datasets or unseen data.
 Representative methods in this category include Zooter~\citep{lu2023routing}, Branch-Train-Mix~\citep{sukhbaatar2024branch}, Routing with Benchmark Datasets~\citep{shnitzer2023large}, Routoo~\citep{mohammadshahi2024leeroo}, and RouteLLM~\citep{ong2024routellmlearningroutellms}.
 The key distinction between embedding-based and classifier-based routing lies in the router's architecture and training methodology.
 While embedding-based routing often employs a nearest neighbor approach, classifier-based routing typically relies on logistic regression or analogous classification techniques.